Distributed Manufacturing Jet Engine

 CFD simulation of flow patterns

-Finite element analysis of turbine stresses
+Finite element analysis of impeller stresses